Forearm Brace

 • Covers more of the lower forearm and wrist, with less coverage towards the elbow.

-• Useful for: wrist sprains and ligament injuries, some wrist‑centred tendon problems, and nerve compression patterns affected by wrist position.
+• Helpful for wrist sprains, ligament injuries, some wrist‑centred tendon problems, and nerve compression symptoms affected by wrist position.

 • Closer to the elbow (without fully spanning it)